 If you’re reading this as a member of a solicitor firm that wants to do things right, I’m going to assume that it’s the much wider picture that you’re interested in.
 We’ve offered a detailed map that can lead you to new customers, but if you’re still a little unclear on how much SEO could help you, maybe a tour guide is more what you’re looking for.
 As a company with extensive experience working in the legal industry, boasting a current client base of 17 thriving solicitors, we’re happy to fill that role.

-We’ve been helping companies of all sorts reach their potential for years now, but it’s with the legal industry that our expertise really shines.
+We’ve been helping companies of all sorts reach their potential for years now with our digital marketing and SEO services, but it’s with the legal industry that our expertise really shines.
 We know more than anyone how important the little details are, which is why we’ve built a team where no detail is little – that’s the kind of care we know you need to treat the legal sector with.
 Companies keep coming to Add People because we deliver for the ones that do, and in the solicitor field that means getting more clients to your website; using the process above, but so many other tactics as well.

 For varying company sizes and varying company fields, our unique experience puts us in the perfect position to help businesses like yourself – whether you’re two friends trying to make a difference, or a team of two hundred that have already made one.